mcbelli/portfolio-data-science/docs/index.md

 # \- How data-generating processes (DGPs) work

-# \- How different econometric models estimate (or fail to correctly estimate) the true effects
+# \- How different econometric models estimate (or fail to correctly estimate) true effects

 # \- How model misspecification affects inference